-The Personally Connected Pedagogy Workshop for Teachers, Trainers, and Leaders starts with the performance of poetry and storytelling that leads audiences through the performance process to consider their own sense of self, community, and agency.
+Speaking Truth to and with Power for Leaders and Teams starts with the performance of poetry and storytelling that leads audiences through a process of considering their own sense of self, community, and agency.
 As we learn to express ourselves more clearly, we also learn to listen more actively and compassionately to our fellow community members.
-We are challenged to move beyond political correctness and popular cancellations to lasting personal connections.
-We work collaboratively through facilitated open dialogue to develop courses of action for more equitable, inclusive, and loving learning spaces and communities.

 This interactive workshop will be led by Dr. Sonny Kelly, an expert in interpersonal communication.
-Participants will engage the subject of forging diverse personal connections in an innovative and practical way.
+Participants will engage the subject of forging diverse personal connections in innovative and practical ways.
 Using storytelling, poetry, and examples from participants' own experiences, Dr. Kelly will lead them through a process of diagnosing and developing positive and confirming communication environments versus negative and disconfirming communication environments.
-Participants will learn clear tactics on effective ways to create and maintain positive and confirming communication environments by optimizing diversity through a continuous and thoughtful practice of inclusion.
+Participants will learn clear tactics on effective ways to create and maintain positive and confirming communication environments while speaking truth to power ("coaching up") and speaking truth with power ("coaching down" and "coaching laterally").
+Finally, participants will garner some crucial skills that will help them to navigate and positively impact existing negative and disconfirming communication environments.
 All of this hinges upon the practice of taking on a dual perspective - putting ourselves in others' shoes just long enough to understand the world through their eyes (Wood, 2020).
 This workshop can be conducted face to face or virtually.